sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 ## Writing the Verify Package [](id=writing-the-verify-package)

 In order to create a verify process you must first create a package called `verify` in your project's layout.
-Inside of the `verify` package, create a OSGi Component of the service `VerifyProcess` class that extends the interface `VerifyProcess`.
+Inside the `verify` package, create an OSGi Component of the service `VerifyProcess` class that extends the interface `VerifyProcess`.

 This interface provides a `doVerify` method that handles the verifiers.
-For example, take a look at the [DDMServiceVerifyProcess.java](https://github.com/mdelapenya/liferay-portal/blob/247aa80e752ad3864fe7fb1d56b8a80a64efc61a/modules/apps/forms-and-workflow/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/verify/DDMServiceVerifyProcess.java) class for the Dynamic Data Mapping app:
+For example, look at the [DDMServiceVerifyProcess.java](https://github.com/mdelapenya/liferay-portal/blob/247aa80e752ad3864fe7fb1d56b8a80a64efc61a/modules/apps/forms-and-workflow/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/verify/DDMServiceVerifyProcess.java) class for the Dynamic Data Mapping app:

     @Component(